Tár: Plot

-Lydia Tár, chief conductor of a Berlin orchestra, heavily relies on Francesca, her personal assistant and confidant.
+Lydia Tár, chief conductor of a Berlin orchestra, heavily relies on Francesca, her personal assistant and confidante.
 While being interviewed by Adam Gopnik at The New Yorker Festival, Lydia promotes her upcoming live recording of Mahler's Fifth Symphony and memoir Tár on Tár.
 She meets with Eliot Kaplan, an investment banker and amateur conductor who co-founded the Accordion Foundation with Lydia to support aspiring female conductors.
 They discuss technique, replacing Lydia's assistant conductor Sebastian with Francesca, and filling a vacant cello position in Berlin.

 As a guest lecturer, Lydia holds a masterclass at Juilliard.
-When a student expresses reluctance to study Bach due to his social views, she encourages them to focus on composers' music rather than their personal lives.
+When a student expresses reluctance to study Bach due to his social views, she encourages him to focus on composers' music rather than their personal lives.
 The student leaves in frustration.
-That night, Lydia anonymously receives a first edition of Vita Sackville-West's novel Challenge with the title page embellished with a hand-drawn kené pattern, a personal reminder of her trip to Perú.
+That night, Lydia anonymously receives a first edition of Vita Sackville-West's novel Challenge with the title page embellished with a hand-drawn kené pattern, a personal reminder of her trip to Peru.
 She tears up the page and throws it away.

-Lydia flies back to Berlin, where she lives with her wife Sharon, the concertmaster of the orchestra, and their adopted daughter Petra.
+Lydia flies back to Berlin, where she lives with her wife Sharon, the concertmaster of the orchestra, and their daughter Petra.
 Before a blind audition for the cello position, Lydia spots a young Russian candidate, Olga Metkina, in the bathroom.
 Lydia changes her scorecard to ensure Olga a spot in the orchestra and proposes to the orchestra that Elgar's Cello Concerto be the companion piece to the Mahler symphony, virtually guaranteeing Olga the soloist position.
 Lydia's attraction to Olga strains her relationships with Francesca and Sharon.

 Krista Taylor, a promising young musician whom Lydia once mentored, has been blacklisted after a dispute with Lydia.
-After sending disturbing emails to Francesca, Krista commits suicide.
+After sending disturbing emails to Francesca, Krista ends her own life.
 Lydia instructs Francesca to delete the emails and hire a lawyer after learning of Krista's parents' plan to sue her.
 Lydia informs Sebastian of his imminent replacement.
 Incensed, he calls her out on her inappropriate favoritism, leading Lydia to decide against promoting Francesca.